yeagerai/genlayer-simulator/README.md

-# GenLayer Prototype
+# GenLayer Simulator

 ## Introduction

-Welcome to the GenLayer prototype, the first step towards a decentralized platform that combines the ease of using Python to write contracts, the access to the internet, the intelligence of the LLMs, and the security and efficiency of a blockchain.
+This Simulator is an interactive sandbox designed for developers to explore the potential of GenLayer's Intelligent Contracts.
+It replicates the GenLayer network's execution environment and consensus algorithm, but offers a controlled and local environment to test different ideas and behaviors.

-## Prototype Components
+## Simulator Components

-The GenLayer prototype consists of the following main components:
+The GenLayer simulator consists of the following main components:

 * **State Storage (PostgreSQL):** We use a SQL database to maintain the blockchain's updated and persistent state.
 * **State Manager (JSON-RPC Server):** A backend that processes requests, either to read the state of the blockchain or to execute transactions involving intelligent contracts.